davidcrowe/autonomous-robot/README.md

 Team kChaser

 ### Team Members & Roles
-I am a part-time student with an extremely demanding full-time job.
 I am electing to complete the project as a team of one to best manage time constraints.
 Therefore, I will perform all roles.

 ### Project Goal
 My “stretch goal” is to deliver four primary sets of functionality.
 A “successful” project will deliver at least two: